torgbuiedunyenyo/infinite-book/README.md

 At the far edges of the Mystas axis, beyond mapped time, something is growing—a region where time's self-healing has reversed, disturbances amplify, and travelers risk becoming temporally incoherent.

-### The Story
+### One Central Narrative

+The library contains many stories, but one threads through much of it—illustrating how this world feels to live in:

 **Jay** works at a shop in 2025 Oakland, in an era shaped by future influence.
 He meets **Tan**, a wealthy woman from around 2150, when she can't figure out his phone.
 They fall in love despite an enormous power gap—she has money, status, temporal fluency; he has none of these.

 When Tan brings Jay to the future and then disappears, Jay is immediately suspected.
-He flees across eras, develops temporal senses he was never taught to use, and eventually finds Tan at the Mystas edges where she'd gone on an adventure without considering the consequences for him.
+He flees across eras, learns to navigate time through study and necessity, and eventually finds Tan at the Mystas edges where she'd gone on an adventure without considering the consequences for him.

 Jay forgives her.
 But Tan doesn't want to continue the relationship.
 He returns to Oakland, to his shop—different now, but back where he started.

+*Not every book features Jay and Tan—but every book exists in the same world, and their story provides gravitational context.*

 ---